Skip to content

 In 1917 the Smith & Wesson revolver was selected for service.
 The cost was $15.
 Source: Wikipedia

 Until 1924, Far Hills and Bernardsville were part of Bernards Township.
-They separated to form their own governments in 1921 and 1924 respectively.
-Because a large majority of part time policemen were from Bernardsville, Bernards Township relied on a part time chief and “rent-a-cops” for many years, who were called as needed.
+They separated to form their governments in 1921 and 1924, respectively.
+Because a large majority of part-time policemen were from Bernardsville, Bernards Township relied on a part-time chief and “rent-a-cops” for many years, who were called as needed.

 Bernards Township’s police records were handwritten until 1918.
 Starting in 1919, typewritten pages appeared in ledgers moving forward.
-On February 6, 1919, a 17 section set of ordinances were published in the Bernardsville News stating the formation of the Bernards Township Police Department in what they officially called “The Police Department of the Township of Bernards.”
+On February 6, 1919, a 17-section set of ordinances was published in the Bernardsville News, stating the formation of the Bernards Township Police Department, which they officially called “The Police Department of the Township of Bernards.”

-On Tuesday, April 8, 1919, at the Bernards Township Committee meeting the Bernards Township Ordinances were adopted establishing the Bernards Township Police Department.
-Areas protected were Basking Ridge, Liberty Corner, Far Hills, Lyons and Bernardsville.
+On Tuesday, April 8, 1919, at the Bernards Township Committee meeting, the Bernards Township Ordinances were adopted, establishing the Bernards Township Police Department.
+Areas protected were Basking Ridge, Liberty Corner, Far Hills, Lyons, and Bernardsville.
 Mayor Peter V. Stryker, chairman of the Township Committee, officially was named Police Chief.
-John A. Roebling of Bernardsville was chosen Assistant Chief of Police.
-Note that there still would be a Bernardsville Police Department as well as the Bernards Protective Association.
+John A. Roebling of Bernardsville was chosen as Assistant Chief of Police.
+Note that there still would be a Bernardsville Police Department and the Bernards Protective Association.

 Source: Bernardsville News, November 20, 1919

-It was later reported that even in September 1919 the Bernards Protective Association was still in business as it raised over $3000. $1167 of those funds were given to the Police Department.
-Many of the members of the force included those from the famed Bernards Infantry Company who had seen service in WW1.
+It was later reported that even in September 1919, the Bernards Protective Association was still in business, raising over $3,000. $1167 of those funds were given to the Police Department.
+Many of the force members included those from the famed Bernards Infantry Company, who had seen service in WWI.

-It was also noted that the Assistant Chief of Police John Roebling donated the first motorcycle to the Bernards Township Police Department in September 1919.
+It was also noted that the Assistant Chief of Police, John Roebling, donated the first motorcycle to the Bernards Township Police Department in September 1919.
 It was a new Indian Motorcycle from De Bows in Bernardsville, who also sold Studebaker Motorcars.
-Roebling had given a similar Indian Motorcycle to the Bernardsville Policed Department the year before.
+Roebling had given a similar Indian Motorcycle to the Bernardsville Police Department the year before.

 Bernards Township Police Department Chiefs of Police - Mr. Local History

-Part time Chief Bert Magee had a Model T. police force patrol car from 1922-25.
+Part-time Chief Bert Magee had a Model T. police force patrol car from 1922-25.
 The only village police force was a constable, usually an old man.
-Magee, as chief, recorded 106 vagrants (suspicious characters), 66 people warned and placed on good behavior and there were 97 public complaints.
+Magee, as chief, recorded 106 vagrants (suspicious characters), 66 people were warned and placed on good behavior, and there were 97 public complaints.

 Newspaper photo of Bert Magee, police chief, in Model T police car, circa 1922-25: Source: Bernardsville News archives

-Bernards Township struggled with a full time chief on a part time basis.
-Its equipment included:18 rifles, three 38 revolvers, 3 sets of handcuffs, 5 police clubs, 14 police badges, 400 .38 caliber cartridges,1 Chevrolet touring car and two old motorcycles.
+Bernards Township struggled with a full-time chief on a part-time basis.
+Its equipment included 18 rifles, three 38 revolvers, three sets of handcuffs, five police clubs, 14 police badges, 400 .38 caliber cartridges,1 Chevrolet touring car, and two old motorcycles.

 The Municipal Court was located in Bernardsville.
-The jail was in the basement of the old firehouse on Mill Street, with prisoners in jail for overnight detention, at a cost to Bernards of 50 cents each.
+The jail was in the basement of the old firehouse on Mill Street, with prisoners for overnight detention at a cost to Bernards of 50 cents each.
 The Bernardsville Police Chief was in charge of the jail.

 One of the earliest photos of the Bernards Township Police Department - June 21, 1929 @ Maple Ave School

-One of the earliest photos of the Bernards Township Police Department – June 21, 1929 @ Maple Ave School – We’re Looking for names on our FB page!
+One of the earliest photos of the Bernards Township Police Department – June 21, 1929, at the Maple Ave School – We’re Looking for names on our FB page!

 1932- Clarence Stansbury – Patrolman serving on the motorcycle squad.

-Bernards Township has had a long history of motorcyclists on the force.
-The History of Motorcycles at the Bernards Township Police Department.
-In 2019 there are no longer any motorcycle officers.
+Bernards Township has had a long history of motorcyclists on the force—the History of Motorcycles at the Bernards Township Police Department.
+In 2019, there will no longer be any motorcycle officers.
 Source: Bernards Township Police Department

-Supplies needed in 1933 for the Township Police were purchased at Brown’s Store and included: paper clips, 10₵ cents a box; buck shot, $1.25 a box; 10 batteries for flashlights, $1.00; lunch for two while on a hold-up case, 70₵ cents.
+In 1933, supplies needed by the Township Police were purchased at Brown’s Store.
+These included paper clips, 10₵ cents a box; buck shot, $1.25 a box; 10 batteries for flashlights, $1.00; and lunch for two while on a hold-up case, 70₵ cents.
 Ralph Bechtold and Charles Fennimore Jr. escorted insane persons to Trenton.

 1949- Police Chief Robert Moore – Bernards Township Police Department.
 Source: BTPD

-On April 20, 1950, Harry M. Allen became Bernards Township’s first full time patrolman.
+On April 20, 1950, Harry M. Allen became Bernards Township’s first full-time patrolman.
 Robert J. Moore had joined the force in 1948 while his father was chief.
 Police training was not yet mandatory.
 There was a three-man department in operation.
-Moore had worked at the North Jersey Quarry under former part time police chief Thomas J. Stewart.
-In 1950 Robert Moore was part of the effort to make police training mandatory in New Jersey.
+Moore worked at the North Jersey Quarry under former part-time police chief Thomas J. Stewart.
+In 1950, Robert Moore was part of the effort to make police training mandatory in New Jersey.
 He was a member of the fifth graduating class at the N.J.
 Police Academy in Trenton.

 Bernards Township Police Department c1949.
 Source: Bernards Police Department.
 Note: This image is on our FB page – we’re looking for names.
 So far Frank Wolsky?, Third from Left Harry Allen?